 - Thyroid function

-- Adrenocorticotropic hormone (ACTH) level (regulates cortisol; also known as CortrosynTM stimulation test).
+- Adrenocorticotropic hormone (ACTH) level (also known as cosyntropin stimulation test)

-Good communication between patients and their healthcare team is key to successful evaluation and treatment of fatigue.
-People living with cancer should be asked about and encouraged to note and report symptoms of fatigue at each office visit.
-Tell your doctor or nurse if the fatigue is
+Good communication between patients and their healthcare team is key. fatigue.
+Tell your doctor or nurse if the fatigue is:

 - Worse at certain times of day